LIFE, MARRIAGE, and FAMILY

 SUPPORT WORKERS and ECONOMIC DEVELOPMENT

 Missourians should be confident that their government is fairly assessing, collecting, and spending their hard-earned dollars.
 Whether personal property, sales, or income taxes, state and local governments have a responsibility to be transparent in assessing and frugal in spending public money.
 For example, some areas of St. Louis have sales tax rates around 12 percent.
 That results in a regressive tax on the urban poor.
-Property tax assessments in Missouri's major metropolitan areas have come under well-deserved scrutiny in recent years.
+Property tax assessments in Missouri's major metropolitan areas have come under well-deserved scrutiny in recent years, and I would fight for increased oversight, and fair & consistent assessment processes.
 More needs to be done to ensure fiscal responsibility at all levels of government.

 LAW & ORDER

 We are a nation that respects the authority of the rule of law - because no one is above it or below it.
 I believe the Constitution provides the fundamental framework that has made America so great, and so we must protect its integrity.
+We must put a stop to the anarchy and chaos we're seeing around the country.
 I would oppose any measures that would put civil servants (police, elected officials, etc.) on a pedestal above the law, but I also oppose any efforts to deny due process to police officers and their families, or open them up to frivolous lawsuits.
-I believe the men and women who protect us every day must be supported, so any effort to defund the police is a non-starter.
+I believe the men and women who protect us every day must be supported, so I will oppose any effort to defund the police.
 They do the tough work to catch criminals, but too often the system works against them.
 We need to ensure rogue prosecutors are held to account so that criminals don't end up back on the street.